Do you struggle while looking for ways to improve your operations and make your life easier? Well, you are not alone.

 What Features to Look for in Help Desk Software?

 The features of help desk software vary depending on the vendor and the package you choose.
-However, there are some common features that are typically included:
+However, some common features are typically included:

 1. Ticketing system: A ticketing system is used to track and manage customer support requests.
 Tickets can be created manually or automatically generated from email or web forms.
 The ticketing system includes features like assignment rules, notifications, and SLAs to help your team resolve tickets efficiently.